 W.A.
 Coolidge Company is a full service construction company serving the Seacoast of New Hampshire, Maine, and Northern Massachusetts.
-The owners, Wayne A. Coolidge and Wendy A. Wentworth Coolidge have been partners for over 30 years.
+The owners, Wayne A. Coolidge and Wendy A. Wentworth Coolidge have been partners since 1984.
 We specialize in high quality residential and commercial building, renovations, and restorations.

 The Coolidge Company is about flexibility, innovation, and results.
 Our company will focus on your precise wishes in order to deliver cost-effective solutions to any project.
 We strive to offer superior quality by using and overseeing the best and reliable subcontractors and suppliers in the area.
 We believe that every project that we undertake will be completed within a timely fashion as if it was our personal home.
 We offer first class craftsmanship and attention to detail from start to finish.
 We want to make your dream project a reality along with providing a fun and memorable experience.

 This renovation features a white kitchen to brighten this beach house with a new, fresh look.

 I built an 8’x12’, split level chicken coop condo, with a full size 3’ entrance door, and an 18”x18” chicken access door.
 Living out in the woods, we get a lot of predators that are attracted to the chickens, so I have fortified the structure with their safety in mind.
 We have a dedicated camera on the coop to record the various activities.
 We have seen dogs, fox, a bear that took a swipe at the door and left claw marks, and a raccoon that stood on its hind legs and was trying to open the door handle with its two front paws.
 After seeing that video footage, I decided I needed to add another level of security to the door.